FAQ 24

 NCW 37

 A. Callings to the Patriarchate and Apostolate are for life and members thereof can only be released by death, permanent disability or apostasy.
-They are, however, weighed annually in the House of the Lord like all other Priesthood officers.
+They are, however, weighed annually in the House of Yahweh like all other Priesthood officers just before Yom haBikkurim (Day of Atonement).
 Should any apostle suffer temporary disability his sub-apostle may stand in for him until his health is restored.

-There are no "emeritus" or "honorary" positions in the New Covenant Church of God.
+There are no 'emeritus' or 'honorary' positions in the New Covenant Assemblies of Yahweh.
 Patriarchs or apostles who are released from their callings because of disability retain the office of Apostle or Patriarch without executive responsibilities and may serve as advisors to the Apostolate or Patriarchate if called upon.
-They do, of course, continue to serve as Elders within the local or firstborn colony where they are resident as they are able to or wish to.
+They do, of course, continue to serve as Elders within the local or firstborn assemblies where they are resident as they are able to or wish to.

 This page was created on 16 October 1997